 Around the Palazzo

-Beyond the candle-lit courtyard, the ground floor houses a modest reception desk, an honesty bar, in-house chef’s kitchen and down a wooden-clad hall is the charming secret garden.
+Beyond the candle-lit courtyard, the ground floor houses a modest reception desk, an honesty bar, an in-house chef’s kitchen, and down a wooden-clad hall is the charming secret garden.
 The grand, green-carpeted staircase leads to the first floor with a cocktail bar and lounge & library room, as well as the guest suites.
 Each suite is named after members of the Fiermontina-Filali family and close friends, the most famous of which is the John & Yoko Suite, who was a friend of the siblings’ mother.

 While there are only ten suites, there are three categories to choose from, each of which offers a variety of luxury amenities and unique features.
 These include Classic Rooms, Aristocratic Suites, and Wellness Suites that are equipped with double hydromassage showers or a private sauna.
 Interiors are reminiscent of grand Parisian residences where the designers have infused timeless classic pieces with contemporary elements, all balanced with surprising color schemes to create a sexy, urban hideout that is refined and sophisticated.
 Furniture and accents have been handpicked and come from the ateliers of Le Corbusier, Gio Ponti and Carlo Scarpa.
-Expect grand spaces, high ceilings and eclectic design pieces; ensuite amenities include luxury toiletries, bedding, bathrobes and Nespresso coffee machines and in-room service bar.
+Expect grand spaces, high ceilings, and eclectic design pieces; ensuite amenities include luxury toiletries, bedding, bathrobes, and Nespresso coffee machines, and an in-room service bar.
 Some of the rooms open onto sublime terraces with sunbeds and private outdoor dining options – perfect for in-room breakfast (Tip: Book the Lady Astor Suite).

-Services include unpack & repack luggage, daily breakfast, lunch and dinner (on request, at additional cost), concierge desk with tour guides and unique itineraries, honesty bar with open soft drinks, coffee, alcoholic beverages, and snacks.
+Services include unpack & repack luggage, daily breakfast, lunch, and dinner (on request, at additional cost), concierge desk with tour guides and unique itineraries, honesty bar with open soft drinks, coffee, alcoholic beverages, and snacks.